-Process to promote: Senior classes are divided into Units and evaluations are done at the end of each.
+Process to Promote: Senior classes are divided into Units and evaluations are done at the end of each.
 Students are assigned a worksheet comprised of practical and written assignments, meant to complement unit subjects.
 Full time students must complete 100% of their worksheet, in addition to attaining a 75% or higher in each testing area in order to promote and advance to the next tag level.
-Due to their part time status, any student scheduled less than 24 hours per week are assigned a worksheet with half the services required of a full time student.
-Part time students must complete 100% of their worksheet for two consecutive units, in addition to attaining a 75% or higher in each testing area in order to promote and advance to the next tag level.
+Due to their part time status, any student scheduled less than 24 hours per week are assigned a worksheet for two consecutive units, in addition to attaining a 75% or higher in each testing area in order to promote and advance to the next tag level.
 Students automatically promote to the next tag level at their senior final testing, unless they have already reached Full Stylist.